dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

  <img src="/img/monty-hall/game4.png">
 </div>

 The only difference with Game 3 is that option B doesn’t get you the 8 visible goats.
 Since you don’t care about goats, this makes no difference.
-This is still just like the game 3.
+This is still just like game 3.
 You get the car 90% of the time by switching.

 ## Game 5 (Classic Monty Hall)